replicante-io/replicante.io/content/docs/devnotes/master/notes/discovery-refresh/index.md

 At the essence of Replicante Core is a reactive engine: when a state change is detected actions are taken to return the system to a desired state.

-The idea of automation built on a reactive engine is not new:
+The idea of orchestration built on a reactive engine is not new:

   * It is an easy model to understand for humans (physics is based on the action-reaction paradigm).
   * It is easy enough to implement (at least compared to other options).